Rural Homes

 Questions to Ask

 Ask whether they have worked on similar period properties and whether they understand breathable construction and lime mortars.
-Honest answers to these questions reveal a great deal about competence and approach.
+Honest answers to these questions tell you a lot about competence and approach.

 Survey Costs